Dragoljub Prcać: Indictment, arrest, trial and sentencing

 He was also or alternatively charged with superior responsibility for crimes committed by subordinates.
 The trial was held over 113 days, and 50 witnesses gave evidence for the prosecution, and Prcać's defence counsel called 16 witnesses.
 There were 305 prosecution exhibits and Prcać's defence counsel produced 46 exhibits.
 On 6 November 2000, Prcać filed a motion for acquittal in accordance with ICTY rules, and a hearing on the matter was held on 28 November.
 On 15 December 2000 the trial chamber acquitted Prcać of charges concerning Keraterm and Trnopolje camps, as the list of Prcać's victims concerned only detainees at Omarska.
 He was also acquitted of charges relating to nine individuals.
 Closing arguments were presented from 16 to 19 July 2001, and judgement was delivered on 2 November 2001.
 Prcać was found guilty on Counts 1 (persecutions), 5 (murder), and 9 (torture) of the indictment, the remaining counts were dismissed, and he was sentenced to five years' imprisonment.
 He was given credit for time served from 5 March 2000.
 His four co-accused were also found guilty, with Žigić and Radić receiving significantly longer sentences of imprisonment.

 Appeal and early release

 On 15 November 2001, Prcać filed a notice of general appeal of both his conviction and the sentence received.
 His appeal against his conviction was on five grounds: that his arguments had been accepted by the trial chamber and he should have been acquitted of all charges; the relationship between the operative indictment and the trial judgement; errors of fact and law; credibility of witnesses; and fair trial and equality of parties.
 He argued that his sentence was too severe, arguing that the trial chamber had failed to take a number of mitigating circumstances into account when determining his sentence.
 He was again represented by Simić.
 On 28 February 2005 all grounds of his appeal were dismissed and his sentence affirmed.
 He was granted early release effective 3 March 2005.

-A 2023 study of the lives of war criminals from the 1990s Balkan conflicts who had been released having served their sentences observed that Prcać was a pensioner who lived with his family and was in poor health.
+Death

+Prcać died in his native Prijedor, on 6 March 2022.